nchourrout/StealthNote/README.md

 # StealthNote

-StealthNote is a Swift app that allows you to write notes without looking at the screen.
+StealthNote is a Swift app that allows you to write notes and share them via email without looking at the screen.

 I use it to gather ideas when falling asleep but it can be useful for writing messages from your pocket or for people with disabilities.